10 things to do in Rome in December

 Those who prefer a good party on the busiest night of the year can board the Crazy Bus, a vehicle parked in the center of Rome and equipped as if it were a nightclub with TV screens, audio systems and state-of-the-art lighting.

 The weather in December can vary a lot from one year to another.
 Although it is not usual, even, some year the capital has been dyed white.
 So I suggest that before traveling you take a look at the weather forecast during your getaway in Rome in applications such as AccuWeather or eltiempo.es.

-December is one of the coldest months* in the Eternal City, however, if you are well wrapped up you will be able to endure it perfectly.
+December is one of the coldest months* in the Eternal City, however, if you dress warmly you will be able to endure it perfectly.
 In Rome, even in winter, the sun is always out, squid!
 Temperatures average between 4°C and 13°C. Don't forget your umbrella because it is one of the rainiest periods of the year!

 What should not be missing in your suitcase in December?

 - Warm scarf.